parsing using the reader’s knowledge

 - single quotes: 「 」(type them with [ and ] when in hiragana mode)

 - dash marks: ・・・ (for example, when writing down a telephone number)

 - tilde: 〜 (as shown with the schedule-box, similar to the English ~)

 - parentheses: （ ） (oriented in the direction of the text)

 - brackets: [ ] (oriented in the direction of the text)

-Japanese does not have hyphens to indicate a word split between two consecutive text lines.
-For example, in the article, the word 大学生 (dai-gaku-sei – ‘college student’) is split between two different columns but there is punctuation mark similar to the hyphen in the first column that would indicate that the word is split and that it ends in the second column.
+Japanese doesn’t use hyphens to indicate a word is split between two consecutive text lines.
+For example, in the article, the word 大学生 (dai-gaku-sei – ‘college student’) is split between two different columns but there is no punctuation mark similar to the hyphen in the first column that indicates that the word is split and it ends in the second column.